otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/11-recycler-view.md

 ### RecyclerViewItem Layout

 So far, you have looked at how to bind `ViewModel` data to a layout.
-The following is an example on how to bind model data, i.e., `GitHubJobs` to a layout.
+The following is an example on how to bind model data, i.e., `Country` to a layout.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>